Sean P. Peterson

 Sean is the Clinical Director of the Pier Center for Autism.
 He is a Board Certified Behavior Analyst and began working in the field of behavior analysis as a graduate student at Texas Christian University.
 Sean has been working with individuals with intellectual and developmental disabilities for over a decade.
 In May 2016, he completed his Ph.D. in Applied Behavior Analysis through the University of Nebraska Medical Center’s Munroe-Meyer Institute.
 He has a passion for serving those with special needs and enjoys working to meet the needs of individuals with autism in the Siouxland.

-Andi has a bachelor’s degree in Human Resources and Family Sciences with an emphasis in Child Development Studies form the University of Nebraska in Lincoln.
+Andi has a bachelor’s degree in Human Resources and Family Sciences with an emphasis in Child Development Studies from the University of Nebraska in Lincoln.
 For the past 20 years, Andi has worked various jobs in the social work field at the Department of Human Services in Nebraska, Boys Town, and, most recently, teaching Parenting classes for Crittenton Resource Center.
 Andi’s passion for children with Autism comes from having a son who has Autism.

 Registered Behavior Technician